sciensanogit/bimd-pkg/README.md

 The BIMD estimates can be downloaded via https://github.com/sciensanogit/bimd.

-Furtherr details about the BIMD project are available via https://bimd.sciensano.be.
+Further details about the BIMD project are available via https://bimd.sciensano.be.

 #### Available datasets